 71003-04 RESOURCE ESTIMATES

-The total resource expenditure of inspection procedure is estimated to be approximately 1,120 hours for a one-unit site, 2,052 hours for a dual-unit site, and 2,850 hours for a three-unit site. resource estimate includes the preparation and documentation weeks. resource estimate does not include the time spent travelling to and from the site.
+The total resource expenditure of the IP 71003 inspection procedure is estimated to be approximately 1,120 hours for a one-unit site, 2,052 hours for a dual-unit site, and 2,850 hours for a three-unit site.
+The resource estimate includes the preparation and documentation weeks.
+The resource estimate does not include the time spent travelling to and from the site.
 It is expected that the four Regions will coordinate the scheduling of license renewal inspections and share resources so as not to exceed the total resources allocated per year for all license renewal inspections.

 71003-05 REFERENCES